 - Try a pain reliever and use an ice pack to dull pain caused by the sting.
-In some cases, people get corticosteroids to curb swelling and inflammation.
+In some cases, people get corticosteroids to lessen swelling and inflammation.

-You may have a mild reaction, like itchy red skin, from latex in gloves, condoms, or other things.
-If it’s a true latex allergy, you could also have symptoms like:
+You may have a mild reaction, like itchy red skin, from latex in gloves, condoms, or other things when you have a latex allergy.
+You could also have symptoms like:

 - Teary, irritated eyes